adrianyorke/forbiddenplanet/README.md

 ### 3.2 A brief introduction to DB-API2
 Here's the introductory paragraph from [PEP 249](https://www.python.org/dev/peps/pep-0249/) which defines Database API Specification v2.0:

-> "This API has been defined to encourage similarity between the Python modules that are used to access databases.
+> “This API has been defined to encourage similarity between the Python modules that are used to access databases.
 By doing
 > this, we hope to achieve a consistency leading to more easily understood modules, code that is generally more portable
-> across databases, and a broader reach of database connectivity from Python."
+> across databases, and a broader reach of database connectivity from Python.”

 [A brief introduction to DB-API2](https://cewing.github.io/training.codefellows/lectures/day21/intro_to_dbapi2.html)